jsorrell/CarpetSkyAdditions/docs/en_us/generation.md

 - Magma Cube spawners in Treasure Room Bastion Remnants (only if `generateMagmaCubeSpawners` is set to `true`)

 - Random End Gateways throughout the End (only if `generateRandomEndGateways` is set to `true`)

-Even with every block removed, almost every block is obtainable and almost every mob is spawnable, using only *Vanilla* features.